-Graduates of these programs should be able to:
+Graduates of the network and support and web development programs should be able to:

 - 1. Identify and use hardware/software and operating systems for personal, business and industrial computers; - 2.
 Identify and use hardware/software and operating systems for implementing and protecting networks; - 3.
 Apply software and database programs to the solution of real world problems, websites, data capture and information reporting; and - 4.
 Use technology for information, research and problem solving.